mageed/libr559dWII2018/README.md

 **Plagiarism**
 The Faculty of Arts considers plagiarism to be the most serious academic offence that a student can commit.
 Regardless of whether or not it was committed intentionally, plagiarism has serious academic consequences and can result in expulsion from the university.
 Plagiarism involves the improper use of somebody else's words or ideas in one's work.

 It is your responsibility to make sure you fully understand what plagiarism is.
 Many students who think they understand plagiarism do in fact commit what UBC calls "reckless plagiarism."
-Below is an excerpt on reckless plagiarism from UBC Faculty of Arts' leaflet, "[Plagiarism Avoided: Taking Responsibility for Your Work]"(http://www.arts.ubc.ca/arts-students/plagiarism-avoided.html).
+Below is an excerpt on reckless plagiarism from UBC Faculty of Arts' leaflet, [Plagiarism Avoided: Taking Responsibility for Your Work](http://www.arts.ubc.ca/arts-students/plagiarism-avoided.html).

 "The bulk of plagiarism falls into this category.
 Reckless plagiarism is often the result of careless research, poor time management, and a lack of confidence in your own ability to think critically.
 Examples of reckless plagiarism include: